 I am a Program Manager for the Climate Change Adaptation Research Group at McGill University, leading research and initiatives on Arctic search and rescue as well as emergency management and risk reduction.
-My research interests include vulnerability mapping and forecasting, community-based adaptation, and health equity.
-I have been involved in ongoing development of community vulnerability indices, research into the uses of UAVs for search and rescue and emergency response in Arctic communities, and modeling potential impacts of weather changes on Inuit travel.
+My research interests include public health, vulnerability mapping and forecasting, and community-based adaptation.
+I have been involved in ongoing development of community vulnerability indices, research into the uses of UAVs for search and rescue and emergency response in Arctic communities, and modeling potential climate change health impacts.

 I am interested contributing to social equity by contributing to evidence-based policies and scientific research.
 I have diverse experiences in policy development and research surrounding social and environmental determinants of health – particularly in resource low locations.
 During spare time, I enjoy mountaineering, biking, and alpine skiing.

 Ford, J.D., Couture, N., Bell, T., Clark, D.G.
 Climate change and Canada’s north coast: Research trends, progress, and future directions.
 (In Press).
 Environmental Reviews.

 Clark, D.G., Ford, J.D.
 Emergency response in a rapidly changing Arctic.
 2017.
 CMAJ.
 189, 135-6.

 Clark, D. G., Ford, J.D., Pearce, T., Berrang-Ford, L. Vulnerability to injuries associated with land-use activities in Nunavut, Canada.
 Social Science & Medicine.
 169, 18-26.

 Clark, D.G., Ford, J.D., Berrang-Ford, L., Pearce, T., Gough, W., Kowal, S. The role of environmental factors in search and rescue incidents in Nunavut.
 2016.
 Public Health.
 137, 44-49.